 7. WordPress Checklists

 WordPress: The Complete Post-Install Checklist

 Depending on how you've installed WordPress (manually or by a "one-click-install" that many hosting providers offer) - one of the very last installation steps is to choose a blog name and provide an email address.
 That's where this checklist begins.
 More checkpoints.

 If you use WordPress to run your website, at the minimum, you need to regularly check updates on such things as your theme and the plugins you are using.
 This WordPress-powered blog maintenance checklist is a reminder of tasks that you may need to do as well as tracker of such things as version numbers of plugins and themes.

-A list of essential checks that you should consider before releasing a theme or launching your WordPress-powered blog.
-Another checklist77 and yet another one78 (incl. a printable PDF-version).
+A list of essential checks that you should consider before releasing a theme or launching your Wordpress-powered blog.
+Another checklist and yet another one (incl. a printable PDF-version).

 149 Mortal Sins That Will Send Your Site to Web Design Hell

 This checklist from Web Pages That Suck is one of the most complete checklists out there.
 It primarily focuses on front-end design.